kylesmitherman/favorite-things/README.md

 We will take advantage of these events later in this lesson by repeating the same basic formula we already have in our `js/main.js`

-1. "jQuery-ize" some part of the site
+1. "jQuery-ize" some part of the DOM
 2. Register an event listener
 3. Write code to happen in response to that event